CarineIzere/github-searcher/README.md

 ## Description

     Use my GitHub Auto-search to find what you're looking for among the many repositories, users, and lines of code on GitHub.

-# GithubSearcher

     This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

 ## Development server